-- 18. A late filing penalty is raised solely because a SA tax return is filed late in accordance with Schedule 55 FA 2009, even if a customer has no tax to pay, has already paid all the tax due or is due a refund. - 19.
+- 16. Although Mrs Allan has appealed directly to the Tribunal, rather than to HMRC, the Respondent accepts the appeal to the Tribunal as if it is an appeal to HMRC at the same time.
+It is therefore conceded that the Tribunal has jurisdiction to determine the appeal. - 17.
+A late filing penalty is raised solely because a SA tax return is filed late in accordance with Schedule 55 FA 2009, even if a customer has no tax to pay, has already paid all the tax due or is due a refund. - 18.
 Where a return is filed after the relevant deadline a penalty is charged.
-The later a return is received, the more penalties are charged. - 20.
+The later a return is received, the more penalties are charged. - 19.
 The onus lies with HMRC to show that the penalties were issued correctly and within legislation.
-If the Tribunal find that HMRC have issued the penalties correctly the onus then reverts to the Appellant to show that she has a reasonable excuse for the late filing of her SA tax return.
+If the Tribunal find that HMRC have issued the penalties correctly the onus then reverts to the Appellant to show that he has a reasonable excuse for the late filing of his SA tax return.